Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Introduction

 Instead of using just another xc-functional to compute another EOS table or LLPT curve, respectively, we here take a simpler approach and check first how basic quantities like the bond length or the dissociation energy, or indeed the vdW interaction are described using several different xc functionals.
 This follows the spirit of many DFT research programs during which one first checks how a setup of pseudopotentials and xc functionals can reproduce, e.g., lattice constants, surface adhesion energies, or band gaps before then proceeding to calculate more involved or derived quantities like the EOS, conductivities or electron-phonon coupling~\cite{Scholl_2022}.

-In addition to three vdW type functionals (labelled VDW1~\cite{Dion_2004}, VDW2~\cite{Lee_2010}, VDW3~\cite{Klimes_2010} in accordance with Ref.~\cite{Knudson_Science_2015}), we perform the same tests with a representative of a Meta-GGA functional, namely r$^2$SCAN~\cite{Furness_2020}, and a hybrid functional, i.e., HSE06~\cite{Krukau_2006}.
+In addition to three vdW type functionals (labelled VDW-DF1~\cite{Dion_2004}, VDW-DF2~\cite{Lee_2010}, VDW3-DF3 (optPBE-VDW)~\cite{Klimes_2010}, we perform the same tests with a representative of a Meta-GGA functional, namely r$^2$SCAN~\cite{Furness_2020}, and a hybrid functional, i.e., HSE06~\cite{Krukau_2006}.
 We benchmark DFT results to experimentally determined bond lengths and dissociation energies and compare vdW interaction curves obtained from DFT with highly accurate quantum Monte Carlo (QMC) results~\cite{cleland_communications_2010}.
+We also compute pair correlation functions, static structure factors, effective bond lengths and dynamic structure factors in order to follow behavior and properties of different xc functionals from the low density hydrogen gas to hydrogen at high pressure and warm dense matter conditions.